Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/bar-chart.md

 #### Show Legend

 A Legend is a text used to describe the data plotted.
-This allows you to toggle the visibility of legend in chart and also you can customize the legend text appearance.
-To set/reset legend properties, refer [Show Legend](./../../../report-items/chart/legend/) property.
+This allows you to toggle the visibility of legend in chart and also customize the legend text appearance.
+To set/reset legend properties, refer to the [Show Legend](./../../../report-items/chart/legend/) property.

 #### Choose Series